Piotr1215/cloudrumble/docs/Examples/k8s-services.md

-    Scenario: Application running in pods accessed from outside of the cluster Given there is nginx deployment present in the cluster When deployment is exposed using "NodePort" Service Then sample page correctly renders on the node port in "Katacoda"
+    Scenario: Application running in pods accessed from outside of the cluster Given there is nginx deployment present in the cluster When deployment is exposed using "NodePort" Service Then sample page correctly renders on the node port in "Killercoda"
 ```

 **Conclusion:** We have successfully proven that workloads running in pods can be easily consumed from outside of the cluster